RhinoDevel/MtJson/README.md

 # MtJson
-WORK IN PROGRESS: JSON parser and stringifier written in C. Sample code included (see main.c).
+JSON parser and stringifier written in C. Not 100% standard compliant, yet!
+Sample code included (see main.c).